-B2B marketing professionals need to do more than to get people to consume and view messages.
+B2B marketing professionals must do more than get people to consume and view messages.
 A single ‘read’ might work for many, but you can’t really identify its impact on the business.
 Measure the efficiency of this social media engagement gear by counting the shares, comments, and likes.
-These numbers are THE BEST INDICATOR to tell if social media is delivering engaging content.
+These numbers are THE BEST INDICATOR to tell if social media delivers engaging content.
 Customers will vote with their ‘like’ button.
 Engagement is one step closer to building a deeper relationship, and this is not really a linear or a cause-and-effect experience.
 We need to keep feeding the customer with a great experience to make our influence with them.

 3. Influence = nurturing

 Influencing the customer sits between the engagement and conversion stages.
 Remember, 57% of the buying journey is done before the customer reaches out to vendors, reports Corporate Executive Board.
-This “57%” means that customers are finding, consuming, and vetting information and content.
+This “57%” means customers find, consume, and vet information and content.
 85% of B2B tech buyers say it takes three or more pieces of content to help make a decision, reported by Act-On.
 So, brands can affect nurturing and delivering content on the customer’s terms instead of ‘pushing’ for email registration.
 This sign-up activity will eventually happen at the ‘conversion’ stage.

 4. Conversion = getting your customer to take a step toward buying

 The demand generation machine is only as efficient as its weakest gear.
-In many instances, this conversion experience is a landing page where customers register.
+This conversion experience is often a landing page where customers register.
 HubSpot reports that landing page conversion rates (for non-PPC lands) should be 20%.
 And they have coached many to convert up to 50%.
 If your lead generation conversion rates are languishing around 5%, then you may be making one of about 20 different mistakes – too many to talk about in this post!
 Take the time to audit your conversion experience to ensure your social media and other tactics work hard for a payout!

 5. Pipeline Acceleration = staying close to your customer by delivering the right content at the right time

-Social media touches pipeline acceleration in the form of social selling.
-This point is where sellers use their LinkedIn network, Twitter selling skills, and content marketing expertise to stay in touch and communicate with customers on their terms.
+Social media touches on pipeline acceleration in the form of social selling.
+At this point, sellers use their LinkedIn network, Twitter selling skills, and content marketing expertise to stay in touch and communicate with customers on their terms.

 Additional Posts to Help You Maximize Your Social Media Marketing Funnel